The W.A.F.F.L.E.S. are happy to help!

 6. Review Coach/Team Resources

-Once your team is registered, you have a wealth of information at your fingertips on our Coach/Team Resource page to help you with everything from fundraising to just raising the level of fun on your team.
+Once your team is registered, you have a wealth of information at your fingertips on our Coach/Team Resources page to help you with everything from fundraising to just raising the level of fun on your team.

 We give you a head start by announcing the theme months ahead of time.
 Even though you will not know the exact details of the Challenge, you can begin researching the theme with your team as soon as it is announced.
 Once the Challenge is released (August), registered teams will have access to all the season-specific documents (details of what the team is expected to complete for the season; information about how your team will be reviewed at an Expo).
 Registered teams receive the Team Meeting Guide to assist with planning for the season and Engineering Notebooks for students.